-Obviously we’re not going to answer that question directly, but our experiences (good, bad, and horrible) have led us to look for a handful of things that will help you decide what type of aircraft to buy.
+Obviously we’re not going to answer that question directly, but our experiences (good, bad, and horrible) have led us to look for a handful of things that will help you decide on a manufacturer that meets your needs.

-- Shop like you would shopping for a new car.
+- Shop like you would shop for a new car.
 Aircraft manufacturers don’t sell units in the massive quantities like car companies do.
-That means you should expect a similar (or better) level of courtesy, service, and support.
+That means you should expect a similar or better level of courtesy, service, and support.
 Walk away if you don’t.

 - What type of engine do you want?
-This has to be really thought about, because – of all the components on your PPC, this constitutes as much as 50+% of the aircraft’s cost, and it is what YOU will have to live with and maintain for the life of the aircraft.
-The aircraft manufacturer might fold shop and the frame may be solid, but that engine will still need to be managed and maintained very year.
-When we talk to PPC owners and ask what they their biggest complaint is about owning specific PPC, it is nearly 100% related to the engine in some way.
+This has to be really thought about, because, of all the components on your PPC, this constitutes as much as 50+% of the aircraft’s cost, and it is what YOU will have to live with and maintain for the life of the aircraft.
+The aircraft manufacturer might fold shop and the frame may be solid, but that engine will need to be managed and maintained year after year.
+When we talk to PPC owners and ask what they their biggest complaint is about owning a specific PPC, it is nearly 100% related to the engine in some way.
 We don’t think anyone makes a bad engine, per se, but each one has its quirks.

 - Visit a PPC fly-in… talk to owners, and take a look at the units that have been flying for a couple of years.
 Some units may look good rolling off the floor, but they might experience wear, fatigue, and need maintenance/repair/replacements sooner than you expected.

-That about covers it. we know, that might have seemed like a weird list, but consider that most PPCs can be tweaked over time with different canopies, props, radios, seats, seatbelts, wheels, brakes, lights, etc., there’s a lot of room post-manufacturer to customize a lot of the other attributes of a PPC to your liking later (unless it’s an SLSA).
+That about covers it.
+We know that might have seemed like a weird list, but consider that most PPCs can be tweaked over time with different canopies, props, radios, seats, seatbelts, wheels, brakes, lights, etc., there’s a lot of room post-manufacturer to customize a lot of the other attributes of a PPC to your liking later (unless it’s an SLSA).